Ringmaster (album): Lyricism

 When writing lyrics for the album, the group realized that they were defining the direction for future Joker's Cards and what their group could become.
 Joseph Bruce explains that they "wanted to make a statement, to direct our energy.
-We wanted to mix comedy and horror, and hold it up like a mirror to a city full of gangsters and scrubs like us."
+We wanted to mix comedy and horror, and hold it up like a mirror to a city full of gangsters and scrubs like us".
 According to the group's mythology, the Ringmaster is the leader of the Carnival of Carnage.
 He leads "the phantoms of the dead" that take the form of the Carnival.
 The creatures fiercely tear doomed souls from their living bodies and drag them down into Hell.
-The album tells morality tales as the Ringmaster character takes the listener through exhibits of the Carnival, as in such songs as "Murder Go Round", "Wagon Wagon", and "House of Mirrors."
+The album tells morality tales as the Ringmaster character takes the listener through exhibits of the Carnival, as in such songs as "Murder Go Round", "Wagon Wagon", and "House of Mirrors".

 Release and promotion

 To help promote the album, Insane Clown Posse created the comic book Wicked Clownz featuring themselves and the Ringmaster character.
-The comic was written by Bruce, illustrated by Joseph Utsler, and printed in Canada.
+The comic was written by Violent J, illustrated by 2 Dope, and printed in Canada.
 The cover of the comic was illustrated by Justin Felix.
 Seven weeks before the release of the album, the pressing company produced 10,000 CDs and 10,000 cassettes that were filled with misprints.
-The company doubled the groups order for free to make up for the mistake, and presented the group with a total of 40,000 units.
+Psychopathic manager Alex Abbiss threatened to sue to pressing company, and the company doubled the groups order for free to make up for the mistake, and presented the group with a total of 40,000 units.

-In 1995, Insane Clown Posse signed a contract with the short-lived Jive Records subsidiary label Battery Records, which funded the production of a music video for the song "Chicken Huntin'".
-Joseph and Robert Bruce developed their own concept for the video, but the director changed their plans, and the final concept instead featured Insane Clown Posse performing actions which Joseph Bruce later described as "[Some of] the stupidest thing[s] I had ever heard of."
+In 1994, Insane Clown Posse opened a concert for Too $hort in Monroe, Michigan.
+Too $hort was "blown away by what he saw", and told Jeff Fenster at Jive Records about Insane Clown Posse.
+Fenster attended the 1994 annual Hallowicked concert in Detroit, and signed Insane Clown Posse to the short-lived Jive Records subsidiary label Battery Records, which funded the production of a music video for the song "Chicken Huntin'".
+Violent J and Jumpsteady developed their own concept for the video, but the director changed their plans, and the final concept instead featured Insane Clown Posse performing actions which Violent J later described as "[Some of] the stupidest thing[s] I had ever heard of".
 Because the group and the label were disappointed with the video, it was not publicly released at the time, although a snippet of it later appeared on Stranglemania in 1996 and finally the full video was released on Psychopathic: The Videos in 2007.

-Reception

-Ringmaster sold 40,000 units locally, and, following a national release, became the first Insane Clown Posse album to be certified Gold.
-In The Great Rock Discography, Martin Charles Strong gave the album four out of ten stars.
-The album received one star out of five in The New Rolling Stone Album Guide.
-AllMusic reviewer Stephen Thomas Erlewine said that Ringmaster has "more focus on [the] Ringmaster [character], which means that the album hits harder and makes a bigger impression."
+A remastered CD copy of the album was included in the 2015 box set The First Six, along with Carnival of Carnage, Riddle Box, The Great Milenko, The Amazing Jeckel Brothers, The Wraith: Shangri-la, Hell's Pit, and an exclusive bonus CD House of Wax.